 6. Chinese Food and Drinks

 The most important thing to remember: don’t drink the tap water!
 Most Chinese people have a water kettle they use to boil water before drinking it (Chinese people also prefer drinking hot water to cold water).
-Before you drink water make sure it’s bottled or boiled first.
+Before you drink water make sure it’s boiled first.
+Bottled water is also fine.

 Some people might try to warn you about not eating the street food in China – it’s actually prepared well and I’ve never been sick from eating it.
 With that being said, use good judgement and see that it’s cooked right then.